 As soon as you have identified a key problem to solve with your app, you can start brainstorming killer features.
 While brainstorming with your team, you need to create a list of the app features that could help your app stand out from the competition.

-Then, prioritize those features by their role and importance for your users.
+Then, prioritize those features based on their role and importance to your users.
 But don't try to cram all the listed features into the prototype.
 Select four or five features and design your app around them.
 You can add more features once you've concept-proofed your app idea.

 3. Sketching your ideas

-Once you know your highest priority features, it’s time to think about a flawless user experience.
+Once you know your highest-priority features, it’s time to focus on a seamless user experience.
 Creating a few app sketches of the primary screens, with the initial layout showing the user interface elements you plan to use, could help you map out and craft the best user experience.
 At this point, you don’t need to worry about design or advanced prototyping tools.

 4. Growing your sketches into wireframes